 You can then go straight onto the Hakatere Potts Road to see scenery from the Lord of the Rings, or go right onto the Hakatere Heron Road to visit lakes like Maori Lakes and Lake Heron.

 There are several walks you can do in this area called the Hakatere Conservation Park, or you can just sit by one of the lakes, relax, enjoy the sun if it is shining, and take photos.

-When you are done, drive back to Inland Scenic Route 72 and drive towards Geraldine where you must hook onto SH 79.
-The rest of the drive is like the drive from Christchurch to Lake Tekapo, but then starting from Geraldine.
+When you are done, drive back to Inland Scenic Route 72 and then drive towards Geraldine, where you must hook onto SH 79.
+The rest of the drive is like the drive from Christchurch to Lake Tekapo but then starting from Geraldine.